andreijiroh-dev/leeksbot/README.md

 - Documentation at `./docs`: CC-BY-SA-4.0

 [^1]: [Nest](https://hackclub.app) is a HQ-funded project and part of [the tildeverse](https://tildeverse.org).
 Although Hack Club funds the tilde to pay for the dedicated Linux server on Hetzer from donors, please note that the admins are unpaid volunteers and maintain it on their own time.
-[^2]: We wish we could say Reese Armstrong's name uncensored, but due to [an current active community ban (as of October 21, 2024)](https://hackmd.io/@alexjs/Bkm1KIpxR) we had to do unnecessary censorship here to avoid being "hit by a bus" when mentioning banned people.
-Those reading about the [WIP blog post](https://gildedguy.com/working-on-dragon-anim#:~:text=Some%20time%20ago%2C%20Mar%E2%80%99s%20creator%20found%20himself%20in%20a%20whirlwind%20of%20controversy%20and%20disappeared%20from%20the%20net%20without%20explanation%2C%20or%20any%20attempt%20to%20justify%20himself.) for [Gildedguy Story 8](https://gildedguy.com/gildedguy-the-dragon-of-mar-is-out-in-the-wild) might also familiar with the whole Barthimo1 situtation (which we'll not discuss in detail here).